Table of Contents

 Often a switch to working for yourself stems from a negative experience at your job.
 In an Intuit-Quickbook survey, 68% of respondents affirmed that they had an experience that pushed them to start working for themselves.

-Having the ability to set your own goals, make your own decisions and carry them out can be exhilarating.
-You can work your own hours from home in sweatpants, making the hours you want and be your own boss.
+Having the ability to set your own goals, make your own decisions, and carry them out can be exhilarating.
+You can work remotely from home in sweatpants, making the hours you want and be your own boss.

-Although working for yourself means you should be a self-starter, it doesn’t necessarily mean longer hours.
-Of those surveyed for Quickbooks-Intuit study on Work/ Life Balance, 38% worked shorter hours, 35% worked longer hours and the remainder worked similar hours as before.
+Although working for yourself means you should be a self-starter, it doesn’t necessarily mean more extended hours.
+Of those surveyed for the Quickbooks-Intuit study on Work/ Life Balance, 38% worked shorter hours, 35% worked longer hours, and the remainder worked similar hours as before.

-True, many companies offer flex-time as a perk, and that is increasing due to the pandemic.
-Having your own business allows you to have maximum pliability over your schedule and how you work.
+Many companies offer flex-time as a perk, and that is increasing due to the pandemic.
+Having your own business allows you to have maximum flexibility over your schedule and how you work.
 As long you have access to the internet, you can work from anywhere.
 Starting a home-based business may be more cost-efficient with lower fixed costs.
 It can be a great option as long as you aren’t easily distracted.

-Surveys have shown that having extra time for you and your family is a great benefit of being self-employed.
-Depending on your choice of business you may eliminate a long commute, travel to meetings, the need for more formal clothing and unwanted meals out with clients.
+Surveys have shown that having extra time for you and your family is an excellent benefit of being self-employed.
+Depending on your choice of business, you may eliminate a long commute, travel to meetings, the need for more formal clothing, and unwanted meals out with clients.

 4. Higher Earnings Potential

 Initially, you will have start-up costs to absorb on low revenues, if any sales at all.
-Longer term, your outlook is more promising.
-According to ZipRecruiter, the national salary average for self employed workers is $88,400/year as of July 2019.
-Freshbooks reports that 24% of survey participants earned over $100,000.
+Longer-term, your outlook is more promising.
+According to ZipRecruiter, the national salary average for self-employed workers is $88,400/year as of July 2019, and Freshbooks reports that 24% of survey participants earned over $100,000.

-The US Small Business Administration (SBA) reports that on average, self-employed earn higher incomes than employees.
-Keep in mind that at least at the start there may be a long learning curve before you break even and generate positive earnings.
+The US Small Business Administration (SBA) reports that self-employed earn higher incomes than employees on average.
+Keep in mind that at least at the start, there may be a long learning curve before you break even and generate positive earnings.

-It is important for those who are self-employed to make sure to do their own proper accounting of revenues and costs.
+Self-employed people need to make sure to do their proper accounting of revenues and costs.
 There are software packages for accounting, budgeting, expense tracker, billing, invoicing system and tax preparation.

 5. Tax Deductions For Your Business

-You are required to file taxes annually and pay estimated taxes on a quarterly basis and pay the self-employment tax.
+You must file taxes annually and pay estimated taxes quarterly and pay the self-employment tax.

-As a self-employed owner, you are entitled to deduct certain expenses.
+As a self-employed owner, you can deduct certain expenses.
 However, the recent 2017 Tax Cuts and Jobs Act eliminated some of those deductions.
-You can still deduct costs associated with your home office, use of a car for business, meals and health insurance premiums.
+You can still deduct costs associated with your home office, use of a car for business, meals, and health insurance premiums.
 You should review the specific IRS rules and consult with a tax professional.